Fast Contact-Implicit Model-Predictive Control: Conclusion

+We highlight important limitations including: approximations, contact model, and reliability, that should be considered before deploying CI-MPC policies.}

-An important approximation we make for the online trajectory-optimization problem is using the strategically linearized contact-implicit dynamics in the policy.
-This enables expensive gradient computations and partial matrix factorizations to be performed in an offline stage, in order to substantially reduce online computation.
-Despite the approximations introduced by these simplifications, in practice, the controls optimized for the linearized contact-implicit dynamics work well in simulation for the nonlinear contact dynamics and we have a demonstrably robust tracking controller that works through contact events for a collection of different robotic systems.
+\diff{\emph{Approximations:} For the online trajectory optimization problem, strategically approximated contact dynamics are utilized for planning.} This enables expensive gradient computations and partial matrix factorizations to be performed in an offline stage, in order to substantially reduce online computation. \diff{In the examples, we find that short planning horizons, typically between $0.1$ and $0.25$ seconds, are sufficient.
+Despite the approximations introduced by these simplifications, in practice, the controls optimized for the fast contact dynamics work well in simulation and on hardware.
+However, it remains to be seen how well these approximations work for control of highly dynamic behaviours or scenarios that require longer planning horizons, particularly when deployed on hardware.}

-The physics of hard contact produces non-smooth and discontinuous gradients.
-With our path-following method, we can directly control the smoothness of the gradients in a principled way via the central-path parameter.
-For simulation, this tolerance is set to $\rho_{\mbox{sim}} = 10^{-6}$ in order to produce realistic hard contact.
-For the MPC policy, the parameter is fixed to reduce online computation and the value, set to $\rho_{\mbox{MPC}} = 10^{-4}$ for all of the examples, was selected empirically to balance capturing accurate physics with producing usefully smooth gradients.
-Indeed, we prioritize fast MPC updates by solving the trajectory-tracking problem to coarse tolerances.
-In this context, imposing very accurate physics would be wasteful in terms of computational resources.
-Additionally, we observed that using smoother gradients enhanced the convergence of the trajectory-tracking solver and likely enables the policy to more easily discover new contact sequences.

-In the examples, we compare our policy to a number of system-specific control strategies.
-We note that these heuristics work quite well on the particular system for which they were designed, but that the approaches do not generalize to other systems.
-For example, the Raibert hopping controller does not transfer to the PushBot push-recovery scenario and the Spring Flamingo walking controller is not directly applicable to the quadruped.
-In contrast to these system-specific approaches, our CI-MPC approach is successfully deployed to all the systems in this work.
-Similar to the abilitiy of linear MPC to track a reference trajectory for a wide range of systems with smooth dynamics, CI-MPC is able to track reference trajectories for a variety of systems with nonsmooth dynamics that make and break contact with their environments.

-Contact-implicit trajectory optimization \cite{posa2014direct, manchester2020variational} is notorious for poor convergence properties, despite typically relying on robust large-scale constrained solvers for nonlinear programming and even good warm starting.
-As a result, MPC with \textit{nonlinear} contact dynamics is generally impractical.
-In this work, we demonstrate that contact-implicit MPC can be reliable, by utilizing selectively linearized contact dynamics; converging despite disturbances and initial conditions with large offsets.
-In practice, we find that the one-step contact-dynamics problem always converges, largely enabled by a numerically robust path-following method.
-Additionally, our bilevel-optimization approach for MPC abstracts the lower-level contact-dynamics inequality and complementarity constraints away from the upper-level trajectory optimization problem, significantly improving convergence behavior.